Alternate Wash Solutions for SLA Parts

 Formlabs generally recommends the use of isopropyl alcohol (IPA) with a concentration of at least 90% to clean and dissolve uncured resin.
 In case you cannot acquire IPA, tripropylene glycol monomethyl ether (TPM) is a tested alternative for parts printed with non-biocompatible Formlabs resins.

-TPM is a non-flammable, low odor solvent, making it effective for washing parts printed on Formlabs SLA printers using Form Wash or Finish Kit.
+TPM is a non-flammable, low odor solvent, making it effective for washing parts printed on Formlabs SLA printers using Form Wash, Form Wash L, or Finish Kit.

 If you’re interested in acquiring TPM for your workflow, we recommend this list of approved vendors:

 - J R Hess Company - TPM is available in 5 gallon pails.
 Please contact by calling 1-800-828-4377 ext 115.